nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

     {{/callout}}
 6. Make sure the **Enabled** box is checked.
 7. Save.
-8. Now go to the **HOME** tab and click **Cloud Services** tab and click the **Connect to OneDrive** button or just create a new OneDrive document.
+8. Now go to the **HOME** tab, click on the **Cloud Services** tab and click on the **Connect to OneDrive** button or just create a new OneDrive document.

 ### Setting Up Live Connect for OneDrive for Business

-**Step 1: Preparing your application accounts for OneDrive for Business**
+**Step 1: Preparing your application account for OneDrive for Business**

 For OneDrive for Business follow steps [here](https://dev.onedrive.com/app-registration.htm#register-your-app-for-onedrive-for-business):
-  - 1. Get an account from your Office 365 subscription: `(username@tenant.onmicrosoft.com)` where username is your username and tenant corresponds to your new domain `http://{tenant}.sharepoint.com`.
+  - 1. Get an account from your Office 365 subscription: `username@tenant.onmicrosoft.com` where **username** is your username and **tenant** corresponds to your new domain `http://{tenant}.sharepoint.com`.
-  - 2. You will need to subscribe to Microsoft Azure Directory offer.
+  - 2. You will need to subscribe to a Microsoft Azure Directory offer.
   - 3. Register your app with Azure Active Directory

   {{#> callout type='info' }}
-  While registering your app, at the 'Add properties' step, please follow this example to fill in the pop-up, adapt the hostname and port to your case:
+  While registering your app, at the **Add properties** step, please follow this example to fill in the pop-up and adapt the hostname and port to your case:
     - SIGN-ON URL: `http://nuxeo-server:8080/nuxeo/site/oauth2/onedrive/callback`
     - APP ID URI: `http://nuxeo-server:8080/nuxeo/site/oauth2/onedrive`
+  &nbsp;

-  While setting your application `delegated permissions`, you need to check `Read user profiles`, `Read and write user files` and `Read and write items in all site collections` boxes for an Office 365 SharePoint Online application.
+  While setting your application **delegated permissions**, you need to check `Read user profiles`, `Read and write user files` and `Read and write items in all site collections` boxes for an Office 365 SharePoint Online application.
   {{/callout}}

 &nbsp;